WHIM

 Two-Row Tab Layout

-All 17 module tabs are split across two rows for better visibility and click targets.
+All 20 module tabs are split across two rows for better visibility and click targets.
 Row 1 contains the primary workflow tabs (Chat through TRV Cipher).
-Row 2 contains utility and configuration tabs (Library through Settings).
+Row 2 contains utility and configuration tabs (Library through Brain and Settings).
 The active tab is highlighted in green with a border accent.
 Tabs are button-based with hover effects.
+Global mouse-wheel scrolling works on every scrollable widget in the application.

 03